Date of visit: 26 September 2018

 The managers agreed about the ‘strong sense of community’, and said staff were ‘very’ supportive of each other.
 They, too, valued staff recognition and ‘thank you’s, staff communications & consultation, and staff training & development.
 They highlighted the family ‘fun day’, the staff mess, and the staff Christmas Dinner (and vouchers).
 Green areas and flowers etc were ‘good for everyone’s mental health’.
 They also rated staff-prisoner relations, in-cell phones & Kiosks and the PAL advice line.

-The prisoners also valued kiosks and in-cell phones and the PAL advice line, and called work around families, and the visits, ‘outstanding’ and ‘better than anywhere else’.
+The prisoners also valued Kiosks and in-cell phones and the PAL advice line, and called work around families, and the visits, ‘outstanding’ and ‘better than anywhere else’.
 The gym and its staff were ‘brilliant’ (including good access and facilities and the Doncaster Rovers’ Football Academy).
-They rated the range of peer support workers – and picked out violence reps for extra praise – who they said ‘help calm down’ situations and reduced bullying.
+They rated the range of peer support workers – and picked out violence reduction reps, who they said ‘help calm down’ situations and reduced bullying, for extra praise.